 Treating children was complex as no drug formulation existed that was adapted to their needs.
 Caregivers broke tablets meant for adults into smaller pieces to administer to children.
 This resulted in incorrect doses and poor outcomes.

-The grant aimed to increase access to quality-assured, affordable TB drugs in suitable doses for children in countries with a high burden of the disease.
+The STEP-TB grant aimed to increase access to quality-assured, affordable TB drugs in suitable doses for children in countries with a high burden of the disease.